-a ghost spin, but a ghost transformation.
+We have taken several disparate extensions of cluster methods to spin models in an external field and generalized them to work for any model of a broad class.
+The resulting representation involves the introduction of not a ghost spin, but a ghost transformation.
 We provided evidence that algorithmic extensions deriving from this method are the natural way to extend cluster methods in the presence of a field, in the sense that they appear to reproduce the scaling of dynamic properties in a field that would be expected from renormalization group predictions.

 In addition to uniting several extensions of cluster methods under a single description, our approach allows the application of fields not possible under prior methods.
 Instead of simply applying a spin-like field, this method allows for the application of arbitrary functions of the spins.
-For instance, theoretical predictions for the effect of symmetry-breaking perturbations on spin models can be tested numerically [18, 24-26].
+For instance, theoretical predictions for the effect of symmetry-breaking perturbations on spin models can be tested numerically [21, 24, 25, 31].